 During winter months, many small creatures hibernate or go into hiding, with kites depending more on carrion like pheasant, rabbit, and road-kills.
 Dung middens have always attracted kites and crows to farmyards, as they are great sources of worms and insects all year round.

-Where to see red kites Look out for these graceful birds as they glide in Galloway throughout the year.
+ook out for these graceful birds as they glide in Galloway throughout the year.
 Why not visit Galloway Kite Trail around Loch Ken, just a couple of miles north of here?
 For more information, please pick up a trail guide leaflet